In this Motley Fool vs. Morningstar Review, we compare two popular premium investment services to help you decide which is better.

 Motley Fool Investment Tools

-Motley Fool is a stock-picking service, and Morningstar is more of an analytical and research-oriented platform.
+The Motley Fool is a stock recommending service, and Morningstar is more of an analytical and research-oriented platform.

-That said, Motley Fool doesn’t offer stock screeners and analysis tools.
-While they offer some tools, they’re not as useful as Morningstar’s, which include stock screeners, portfolio analysis tools, and a portfolio manager tool to view all your investments in one place.
+While The Motley Fool offers some investing research tools, they’re not as useful as Morningstar’s, which include stock screeners, portfolio analysis tools, and a portfolio manager tool to view all your investments in one place.

 Motley Fool’s Stock Advisor offers some investment tools, but they’re not as useful compared to Morningstar’s